-Students may choose to follow a specialization track or design a personalized curriculum in consultation with their advisor.
-The specialization in Management of Digital Information provides a unique opportunity for careers in the new information technology applications.
-The specialization in Information/Library Services provides a strong combination of technical and public services courses that can lead to an entry-level position in public, academic, or special libraries.
-These specializations are applicable to people who are interested in competitive intelligence, web development, library automation, systems librarianship, knowledge management, and academic and special libraries and a variety of library settings.
+Students may choose to follow a specialization track or design a personalized curriculum in consultation with their advisor and mentor.
+The specialization in Management of Digital Information provides a unique opportunity for careers that apply new information technologies.
+The specialization in Information/Library Services provides a strong combination of technical and public service courses that can lead to an entry-level position in public, academic, or special libraries.
+These specializations are applicable to people who are interested in competitive intelligence, web development, library automation, systems librarianship, knowledge management, and reference services in a variety of library settings.
 The Youth Services specialization focuses on the information needs of children and young adults, particularly in school and public libraries.